-- In the 115 years of operation and 75 years of transiting through the Hauraki Gulf area, there has been no known interactions or collisions between any of the dredge vessels and marine mammals. - When travelling to and from the Ports of Auckland, the normal operating speed of an unloaded dredge vessel (10 knots or less, depending on dredge vessel used) should be slow enough for the animals to manoeuvre out of the path of the vessel or be spotted by crew and avoided.
+• In the 115 years of operation and 75 years of transiting through the Hauraki Gulf area, there has been no known interactions or collisions between any of the dredge vessels and marine mammals.

-A voluntary transit protocol to minimise Bryde's whale collisions was initiated in 2013 between the shipping industry and the Ports of Auckland.
-The protocol recommended lowering the average speed of commercial ships within the inner Gulf to 10 knots.
+- When travelling to and from the Ports of Auckland, the normal operating speed of the unloaded William Fraser (10 knots or less) should be slow enough for the animals to manoeuvre out of the path of the vessel or be spotted by crew and avoided. - A voluntary transit protocol to minimise Bryde's whale collisions was initiated in 2013 between the shipping industry and the Ports of Auckland for the Hauraki Gulf region.
+The protocol recommends lowering the average speed of commercial ships within the inner Gulf to 10 knots.
 Implementation of the protocol (i.e. reducing average speed to 10 knots) has been estimated to reduce the probability of a lethal ship strike from 51% to 16% (Riekkola 2013).